Creed (band)

-Creed was an American rock band from Tallahassee, Florida.
-Active from 1994 to 2004, and then from 2009 to 2012, Creed was prominent in the post-grunge movement of the mid-1990s.
-The band released three consecutive multi-platinum albums, with their album Human Clay being certified diamond.
-Creed has sold over 28 million records in the United States, has sold over 53 million albums worldwide, and was the ninth best-selling artist of the first decade of the 2000s.
-However, Creed has been panned by some critics and listeners; readers of Rolling Stone magazine ranked the band the worst artist of the 1990s.
+Creed is an American rock band from Tallahassee, Florida formed in 1994.
+Creed was prominent in the post-grunge movement of the late 1990s and early 2000s, releasing three consecutive multi-platinum albums.
+Human Clay (1999), the band's second studio album, received diamond (11× platinum) certification by the Recording Industry Association of America (RIAA).
+Creed has sold over 28 million records in the United States, over 53 million albums worldwide, and was the ninth best-selling musical act of the 2000s.

-For most of its existence, the band consisted of lead vocalist Scott Stapp, guitarist and vocalist Mark Tremonti, bassist Brian Marshall, and drummer Scott Phillips.
-Creed released two studio albums, My Own Prison in 1997 and Human Clay in 1999, before Marshall left the band in 2000.
+For most of its existence, the band has consisted of lead vocalist Scott Stapp, lead guitarist Mark Tremonti, drummer Scott Phillips, and bassist Brian Marshall.
+Creed's first two studio albums, My Own Prison (1997) and Human Clay (1999), were released to commercial success despite generally unfavorable critical reception.
+Marshall would leave the band in 2000.
+Human Clay contained the Billboard Hot 100 number one single "With Arms Wide Open", which won the Grammy Award for Best Rock Song in 2001.
 The band's third album, Weathered, was released in 2001, with Tremonti on bass guitar.
-Creed disbanded in 2004; Stapp pursued a solo career while Tremonti, Marshall, and Phillips founded the band Alter Bridge with Myles Kennedy.
+After Creed disbanded in 2004, Stapp pursued a solo career while Tremonti, Phillips, and Marshall founded the band Alter Bridge with Myles Kennedy.

-In 2009, Creed reunited for a fourth album, Full Circle, then toured until 2012.
-Since then, Creed has been on hiatus while the instrumental members have remained active with Alter Bridge; Stapp has continued his solo career and joined the band Art of Anarchy in 2016.
-Tremonti also formed his own band, Tremonti, in 2011.
+Creed reunited in 2009, released their fourth album Full Circle that year and toured before going dormant once again in 2012.
+After an eleven-year hiatus, Creed reunited again in July 2023 and subsequently announced headlining tours in 2024 and 2025.